 Please note that the main language of instruction is Lithuanian.
 Individual tutorials might be available in English depending on the particular study department.

-There is also a range of available optional courses for exchange students, which are taught entirely in English.
+There is also a range of available elective courses for exchange students, which are taught entirely in English.

 Available study programmes and courses for exchange students

 Language of instruction